abraunegg/onedrive/docs/usage.md

 > [!IMPORTANT]
 > There are significant HTTP/2 bugs in all curl versions < 8.8.x that can lead to HTTP2 errors such as `Error in the HTTP2 framing layer on handle` or `Stream error in the HTTP/2 framing layer on handle`
 > The only options to resolve this is for you are the following:
-> 1. Upgrade your curl version to the latest available, or get your distribution to provide a more modern version of curl
+> 1. Upgrade your curl version to the latest available, or get your distribution to provide a more modern version of curl.
+Refer to [curl releases](https://curl.se/docs/releases.html) for curl version information.
 > 2. Configure the client to only use HTTP/1.1 via the config option `--force-http-11` flag or setting the configuration option `force_http_11 = "true"`

 ## First Steps